 - Block heaters reduce air pollution by reducing the amount of fuel required to warm the engine.
-When it’s below freezing, use a time to turn on your block heater for one to two hours before start-up.
+When it’s below freezing, use a timer to turn on your block heater for one to two hours before the start-up.

-- If you are buying a used vehicle, check the on-line Fuel Consumption Guide for information about its fuel efficiency at http://oee.nrcan.gc.ca/vehicles/home.cfm.
+- If you are buying a used vehicle, check the on-line Fuel Consumption Guide for your country.

 On-road vehicles contribute up to 35 percent of the emissions that are involved in smog formation and up to18.5 percent of Canada’s total greenhouse gas emissions.
 Between 10 and 15 percent of Canada’s fleet are older, pre-1988, or poorly maintained vehicles that generate up to 50 percent of these total emissions.